Rocky Mountain Arsenal: Water

-Many of the surrounding neighborhoods have been provided with potable tap water from other areas of Adams county because of the potential effects of contaminated groundwater from wells.
-Trace amounts of the chemical 1,4-dioxane has been found in some samples of drinking water.
-There is no appropriate standard by the EPA, but the state of Colorado has a standard treatment protocol for this chemical.
+Many of the surrounding neighborhoods have been provided with potable tap water from other areas of Adams County because of the potential effects of contaminated groundwater from wells.

+The carcinogenic chemical 1,4-dioxane has been found in nearby private groundwater wells and, in trace amounts, in source water wells for the area.
+The contamination has been confirmed by the county as sourcing from the RMA Superfund.
+The average concentration of 1,4-dioxane in district drinking water is well below the EPA health advisory level (0.71 parts per billion as of 2025, versus an EPA health advisory level of 35 parts per billion).

 Soil

 As part of the clean up of the RMA, much of the soil, up to 10 feet below the surface was removed from the site.
 This soil is contained in hazardous waste landfills.
 Contaminated areas of soil remain in the Rocky Mountain Arsenal, but are contained in basins and containment structures.

 Air quality

 During the cleanup of the RMA, concern for air pollution from the hazardous materials was raised.
 The Colorado Department of Public Health and Environment established monitoring systems throughout various locations of the RMA.
 Throughout the decades of cleanup, the air monitors revealed there was no safety hazard to public health as no arsenal chemicals had been released into the air.